MattBokovitz1/MattBokovitz1/README.md

 ### Hello There! 👋

 Hi, I'm Matt!
-I'm a full-stack web developer who is passionate about developing websites that are simple for the user to navigate through, and bringing people together from every background.
+I'm a full-stack web developer who is passionate about developing websites that are simple for the user to navigate through, and bringing people together.

 - 🔭  I’m currently working on a react web app that allows lawyers to search database of law cases, and provides provides prediction of how judge might rule based upon judge's prior decisions.
 - 🌱  I’m currently learning Python through CodeSignal